Sunday, March 29th

 Every year between 6 to 8 million dogs and cats enter shelters across the United States.
 Out of that number, 3 to 4 million are euthanized simply because there are not enough homes for them.

 - Humane Society of the United States

 AC PAW started as a vision of two people, Brian Manley and June McGrath, to ensure a safe haven for animals from abuse, hunger, disease, and death.
 AC PAW was founded to give these animals a second chance at life.
 We all know too well the over-population problem happening at animal shelters, so one of our core missions is to spay/neuter all of our rescued animals prior to adoption.
-We are officially begining our 19th year of volunteer service, with a handful of dedicated volunteers and a small number of donors.
+We are officially begining our 20th year of volunteer service, with a handful of dedicated volunteers and a small number of donors.
 AC PAW began on July 1, 1995 and was officially incorporated on Jan 16, 1996.
-During this time we have rescued and placed nearly 8,000 dogs and cats into loving homes.
+During this time we have rescued and placed over 9,000 dogs and cats into loving homes.
 We are always looking for animal lovers willing to put some time and effort into volunteering or becoming a foster home.
 Any kind of donations such as financial support, pet food, litter, blankets, towels, collars, or any kind of miscellaneous items would also be greatly appreciated.